zh/scaffold-eth/README.md

-# 🏗 Scaffold-BCH
+# 🏗 Scaffold-Multi

-> everything you need to build on SmartBCH! 🚀
+> everything you need to build on EVM-compatible blockchains! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract:

 ![image](https://user-images.githubusercontent.com/2653167/124158108-c14ca380-da56-11eb-967e-69cde37ca8eb.png)

 # 🏄‍♂️ Quick Start